epi-project/brane-documentation/specification/src/overview.md

 In the first series of chapters, we will discuss the design [requirements](./requirements/introduction.md).
 Here, we will discuss the parculiarities of Brane's use case and which assumptions where made.
 This will help to contextualise the more technical discussion later on.

 The second series discusses the [design](./design/introduction.md) of Brane.
 This enumerates the components that make the framework and how these should behave.
-These chapters act as a high-level overview of Brane's inner workings.
+These chapters display Brane's inner workings up to (but not including) the point of implementation.

 Next, the third series of chapters focuses on the [specification](./spec/introduction.md) of the framework.
 This is a really technical chapter, where the protocols between the components are defind.
 This chapter is mostly useful if you intend to implement parts of the framework.